Blinken: Russia is failing in war aims, Ukraine ''succeeding'' | Politics

 - Ukraine

-Blinken also said U.S. diplomats returning to Ukraine likely would restaff the consulate in Lviv in western Ukraine before returning to the capital, Kyiv.
-They previously said the diplomats would start returning this week.
+"The strategy that we've put in place, massive support for Ukraine, massive pressure against Russia, solidarity with more than 30 countries engaged in these efforts is having real results," Blinken said.

+"When it comes to Russia's war aims, Russia is failing.
+Ukraine is succeeding.
+Russia has sought as its principal aim to totally subjugate Ukraine, to take away its sovereignty, to take away its independence.
+That has failed."
+Asked about what the U.S. sees as success, Austin said that ''we want to see Ukraine remain a sovereign country, a democratic country able to protect its sovereign territory, we want to see Russia weakened to the point where it can't do things like invade Ukraine."
+They also said Biden would soon announce his nominee to be ambassador to Ukraine, Bridget Brink, and that American diplomats who left Ukraine before the war would start returning to the country this coming week.
 The U.S. Embassy in Kyiv will remain closed for the moment.
-Austin at the news conference said "the world has been inspired" by Ukraine in the war and that America would continue its support.
-"What you've done in repelling the Russians in the Battle of Kyiv is extraordinary," he said.

-Zelenskyy had announced Saturday that he would meet with the U.S. officials in Kyiv on Sunday, but the Biden administration refused to confirm that and declined to discuss details of a possible visit even though planning had been underway for more than a week.
+Brink, a career foreign service officer, has served since 2019 as ambassador to Slovakia.
+She previously held assignments in Serbia, Cyprus, Georgia and Uzbekistan as well as with the White House National Security Council.
+The post requires confirmation by the U.S. Senate.

-Journalists who travelled with Austin and Blinken to Poland were barred from reporting on the trip until it ended, were not allowed to accompany them on their overland journey into Ukraine, and were prohibited from specifying where in southeast Poland they waited for the Cabinet members to return.
+Journalists who travelled with Austin and Blinken to Poland were barred from reporting on the trip until it was over, were not allowed to accompany them on their overland journey into Ukraine, and were prohibited from specifying where in southeast Poland they met back up with the Cabinet members upon their return.
 Officials at the State Department and the Pentagon cited security concerns.

 Austin and Blinken announced a total of $713 million in foreign military financing for Ukraine and 15 allied and partner countries; some $322 million is earmarked for Kyiv.
 The remainder will be split among NATO members and other nations that have provided Ukraine with critical military supplies since the war with Russia began, officials said.